edsu/anon/README.md

 1. `./anon.coffee`
 1. have some :coffee: and wait

+You may notice in the example `config.json.template` that you can configure ip address ranges using a netmask:

+      "143.231.0.0/16"

+or with an array of start/end IP addresses:

+    ["143.231.0.0", "143.231.255.255"]

+These two are equivalent, but the former is a bit faster, and easier to read The latter is convenient if your range is difficult to express using a netmask.

 If you would like to test without tweeting you can run anon with the `--noop` flag, which will cause the tweet to be written to the console but not actually sent to Twitter.